 The Rita Allen Foundation Scholars program supports basic biomedical research in the fields of cancer, immunology and neuroscience.
 There also is currently a joint award for scholars in pain research, which is sponsored by the Rita Allen Foundation and the American Pain Society.
 Learn more about the Scholars in Pain Research program here.

-The Rita Allen Foundation Scholars program has supported more than one hundred scientists since 1976.
+The Rita Allen Foundation Scholars program has supported more than 140 scientists since 1976.
 The program embraces innovative research with above-average risk and groundbreaking possibilities.
 Scholars have gone on to win the Nobel Prize in Physiology or Medicine, the National Medal of Science, the Wolf Prize in Medicine and the Breakthrough Prize in Life Sciences.